 An alternative to bottled water.

-A water filtration system with counter top bar faucet would be easy to install, (perhaps beside their awesome espresso machine), be out of the reach of kids, easy for staff to monitor and keep clean (the snack/beverage counters at Porter are always spotless) and would allow those seeking to avoid plastics and reduce their impact on our environment a better option when it comes to drinking water.
+A water filtration system like the Everpure H-300 with counter top bar faucet would be easy to install, (perhaps beside their awesome espresso machine), be out of the reach of kids, easy for staff to monitor and keep clean (the snack/beverage counters at Porter are always spotless) and would allow those seeking to avoid plastics and reduce their impact on our environment a better option when it comes to drinking water.
 Heck, it might even encourage people to reach for the filtered water instead of the cooler full of bottled water!
 Include access to those classy Porter branded glasses used for wine and beer on the flights and staying hydrated with Porter would reach a new level of refinement.

 Offering filtered drinking water stations as an alternative to bottled water would also mean reduced costs for Porter, less garbage for Porter staff to handle (filled with empty plastic bottles right now – yes, Porter has somehow overlooked adding recycling containers to their lounges) and happier, better hydrated Porter customers.
 And while I admit to being biased, as I skimmed through Porter’s Facebook page while writing this blog, I was happy to see another comment just posted recently asking for filtered drinking water by a customer wishing to avoid plastic bottles and be more environmentally responsible.

 So Porter – what do you think?
 Maybe we can run a pilot program together in one of your lounges and give your customers an alternative to bottled water?
 Together we can reduce your environmental footprint and your operating costs while improving the health and happiness of your customers.